 Its Effects To The Brain

-There has been numerous studies that revolves on how the human brain is being affected by the act of doing mindfulness meditation and the trend of conducting studies is increasing* through time.
+There have been numerous studies that revolve on how the human brain is being affected by the act of doing mindfulness meditation and the trend of conducting studies is increasing* through time.

 One famous study is the one led by Doctor Sarah Lazara from the group of neuroscientists in Harvard University.
 To take an objective result on the proof of the meditation to the brain, an experiment was conducted to two groups of subjects.